PluribusDigital/open-fda/README.md

 We mirrored the Discovery-Beta phases of the [18F/UK.gov](https://18f.gsa.gov/dashboard/stages/) model:

 **Discovery**:
 On Wednesday (Day 1), we brainstormed the solution.
-As a Development Pool submission, we wanted at least a minimal set of [UX artifacts](https://github.com/STSILABS/open-fda/tree/eval/doc/design_artifacts) to guide us.
+As a Development Pool submission, we wanted at least some [UX artifacts](https://github.com/STSILABS/open-fda/tree/eval/doc/design_artifacts) to guide us.
 Brainstorming bounced between mind-mapping possible customer/value propositions, developing customer personas, testing ideas against API queries, and some customer validation (we interviewed two pharmacists for feedback on initial ideas).
 We settled on a value proposition and high-level solution.

 ![Discovery Process](/doc/solution/discovery.png?raw=true)